Decoding the Scientific Jargon Used by Virologists

 Kaeden Hill

-Kaeden (Trinity ’25) is from Atlanta, Georgia, and is majoring in biology with a concentration in molecular and cell biology.
-He is specifically interested in DNA tumor viruses and how their “cellular hijacking” can drive cells towards cancer, and he is a member of the Luftig Lab, studying Epstein-Barr virus and the cancers that it causes.
-Outside of academics, he loves to hike, travel, ski, scuba dive, collect minerals, and make jewelry.
+Kaeden (Trinity ’25) is from Atlanta, Georgia and is majoring in biology with a concentration in molecular and cell biology.
+He is specifically interested in DNA tumor viruses and how their “cellular hijacking” can drive cells towards cancer, and he is a member of the Luftig Lab, studying Epstein-Barr virus and the cancers it causes.
+Outside of academics, he loves hiking, traveling, skiing, scuba diving, collecting minerals, and making jewelry.

 Related Articles